alban-read/M1-MICRO-FORTH/riscish.md

 LOCALS backing memory is implemented as a stack, allowing about 250 levels of depth.

-On entry to a word LOCALS are erased, all values read as zero.
+On entry to a word LOCALS are erased, all values will be read as zero.

 LOCALS cease to exist and are reused when a word ends.